varfco/help/fr_FR/import.index.md

 **Importation d'un fichier**

 La fonction d'importation vous permet d'importer des fichiers CSV dans Firefly III.
-Si vous voulez plus d'informations sur l'importation de fichiers CSV, consultez [la documentation officielle sur l'importation de fichiers CSV](https://firefly-iii.readthedocs.io/en/latest/import/csv.html).
+If you want to read more about importing CSV files, check out the [official documentation on importing CSV files](https://docs.firefly-iii.org/importing-data/csv).

 **Import Spectre**

 Firefly III supporte l'API Spectre et peut importer des transactions depuis Spectre.
-Si vous voulez plus d'informations sur l'importation depuis spectre, consultez [la documentation officielle sur l'importation depuis spectre](https://firefly-iii.readthedocs.io/en/latest/import/spectre.html).
+If you want to read more about importing from Spectre, check out the [official documentation on importing from Spectre](https://docs.firefly-iii.org/importing-data/spectre).

 **Import bunq**

 Firefly III supporte l'API bunq et peut importer des transactions depuis bunq.
-Si vous voulez plus d'informations sur l'importation depuis bunq, consultez [la documentation officielle sur l'importation depuis bunq](https://firefly-iii.readthedocs.io/en/latest/import/bunq.html).
+If you want to read more about importing from bunq, check out the [official documentation on importing from bunq](https://docs.firefly-iii.org/importing-data/bunq).